gbif/parsers/assets/DateParsingDocumentation.md

 ### TextDateParser Workflow

-In order to use the right parser, the TextDateParser will use a regex to determine if the input String contains only numerical characters and separators or if it also include some letters. the presence of letters may indicate the month is written in text as opposed to its numerical value.
+In order to use the right parser, the `TextDateParser` will use a regular expression to determine if the input String contains only numerical characters and separators or if it also include some letters. the presence of letters may indicate the month is written in text as opposed to its numerical value.

 ### ThreeTenNumericalDateParser
-The ThreeTenNumericalDateParser contains a predefined set of date formats built on top of the [Threeten Backport](http://www.threeten.org/threetenbp/) project.
+The `ThreeTenNumericalDateParser` contains a predefined set of date formats built on top of the [Threeten Backport](http://www.threeten.org/threetenbp/) project.

 By default, this parser will not parse dates containing the year expressed as 2 digits.
 This feature can be enabled by using the static method `getParser(Year baseYear)`.